Policy learning "without" overlap: Pessimism and generalized empirical Bernstein's inequality: Background

+\textit{Variance-regularized ERM and empirical Bernstein's inequality.} The idea of pessimism also appears in empirical risk minimization (ERM), where the principle is implemented by taking into account the estimation uncertainty of empirical risks.
+Among them,~\cite{maurer2009empirical} proposed to optimize a variance-regularized empirical risk, and was extended by~\cite{duchi2016variance} to a computationally tractable formulation.
+The variance regularization is justified by empirical Bernstein's inequality studied by a series of works~\citep{bartlett2005local,bartlett2006convexity,koltchinskii2006local}.
+Recently,~\cite{xu2020towards} studied instance-dependent risk without explicitly using a regularization term.
+These works all consider i.i.d.~data and bounded loss.
 Our method extends this line of work to \emph{unbounded} random variables and adaptively collected hence mutually \emph{dependent} data.
 Closer to our setting,~\cite{swaminathan2015batch} studies counterfactual risk minimization using i.i.d.~data and unbounded weights.
 However, they used clipping to exclude extremely small weights and reduced the analysis to bounded random variables.
 The clipping causes bias, so the ``oracle'' property of pessimism (the sole dependence on the \emph{optimal} instance) may not hold.
 Our work can also be of interest for providing a novel solution to counterfactual risk minimization with unbounded weights.

 To deal with non-i.i.d.~data and unbounded weights, we develop a new self-normalized-type uniform concentration inequality for empirical risks.
 When applied to one single policy (i.e., without uniform concentration), it can be viewed as a generalization of the empirical Bernstein's inequality~\citep{maurer2009empirical}.
 Several recent indepenendet works also generalize on empirical Bernstein's inequality, including~\cite{waudby2020estimating} for bounded data and~\cite{waudby2022anytime} for estimating a policy value using adaptively collected data.
-While their methods and analysis are complementary to ours, it will be interesting to see whether these bounds are applicable to providing uniform concentration over policy classes to enable policy learning in our approach.
+While their methods and analysis are complementary to ours, it will be interesting to see whether these bounds are applicable to providing uniform concentration over policy classes to enable policy learning in our approach.\\[-1ex]